 Zulu is available for a wide range of platforms, including Windows, macOS, and Linux, and it comes in various configurations to meet the needs of different types of users.

-Azul Systems also offers Zing, a Java runtime designed for enterprise-class workloads and fully compatible with the Java SE standard.
+Azul Systems also offers Zing, a Java runtime designed for enterprise-class workloads that are fully compatible with the Java SE standard.

 Zing is designed to eliminate performance issues related to garbage collection in Java applications, making it suitable for high-performance, low-latency applications.